Post-Tropical Storm Hilary pushes into Nevada after drenching Southern California

-LOS ANGELES — (AP) — Tropical Storm Hilary drenched Southern California from the coast to the desert resort city of Palm Springs and inland mountains, forcing rescuers to pull several people from swollen rivers.
+LOS ANGELES — (AP) — Tropical Storm Hilary drenched Southern California from the coast to the desert resort city of Palm Springs, forcing rescuers to pull several people from swollen rivers, before heading east and flooding a county about 40 miles (64 kilometers) outside of Las Vegas.

+The National Hurricane Center in Miami downgraded Hilary to a post-tropical storm Monday morning, but warned that “continued life-threatening and locally catastrophic flooding” was expected over portions of the southwestern U.S., along with “record breaking” rainfall and potential flooding in states as far north as Oregon and Idaho.

-By early Monday, remnants of the storm that first brought soaking rains to Mexico's arid Baja California peninsula and the border city of Tijuana, threatened Nevada and as far north as Oregon and Idaho with flooding.
+Remnants of the storm that first brought soaking rains to Mexico’s arid Baja California Peninsula and the border city of Tijuana were expected to linger at least through Tuesday morning.

+Southern Californians were battling flooded roads, mudslides and downed trees.
+Winding roads in the San Bernardino Mountains east of Los Angeles were blocked by mud and debris flows.
+A stretch of the I-10 freeway near Palm Springs was also shut to traffic due to pooling water from the storm.

+Along the coast, a stretch of the Pacific Coast Highway in surf-friendly Huntington Beach was also flooded.

 “Thank God my family is OK,” Maura Taura said after a three-story-tall tree crashed down on her daughter's two cars but missed the family's house in the Sun Valley area of Los Angeles.